 How much traffic would you send to a web landing page as the absolute minimum in order to make a decision on which test is best?
-I want to start split testing landing pages. — Carter Maya
+I want to start split testing landing pages. — Carter Maya, Dallas, TX.

 Split testing landing pages is where you share traffic between two variations of the same page.
-Each page tests for specific copy writing changes or layout, both the same desired result.
-This is a great way to see what really works for your business website.
+Each page tests for specific copywriting changes or layouts with the desired result.
+This is a great way to see what works for your business website.

 - How much traffic do you need to have a valid test?